Prabuddhi-05/human/README.md

 $ rosdep install -r -y -i --from-paths .
 ```
 5. In `src`, clone the [realsense_ros_gazebo](https://github.com/nilseuropa/realsense_ros_gazebo.git) repository.
 This package extends RealSense camera support to the Gazebo simulation environment.
 6. In `src`, clone the [realsense-ros](https://github.com/IntelRealSense/realsense-ros.git) repository.
-It consists the package to integrate RealSense cameras into ROS.
+It consists of the package to integrate RealSense cameras into ROS.
 7. Move to the `catkin_ws` and issue the command `catkin_make`.
 8. In the home directory, clone the [husky](https://github.com/husky/husky.git) repository.
 This provides ROS support to the Husky robot model.
 9. Copy/replace the following files in the `~/ultralytics_ros/resources` to the relevant new locations.